 How to Get Started

 For local community contacts, training, resources, and more ideas, contact your Area Agency on Aging.
 Call 866-55-AGING or find the Area Agency on Aging near you.

-For statewide assistance and general questions, contact the Community Affairs Manager, DHS Division of Aging Services.
+For statewide assistance and general questions, contact the DHS Office of Legislative Affairs and Outreach.